luiscachog/luiscachog.io/content/es/community/github.md

 weight = 15  # Order that this section will appear.

 title = "Contribuciones"
-subtitle = "a proyectos OpenSource"
+subtitle = "a proyectos Opensource"
 # ...
 Put Your Section Options Here (title etc.) ...

 [design]